• Jewelry-Making Supplies

-Button KNotted Necklace Tutorial
+Button Knotted Necklace Tutorial

 Have some vintage beads laying around the house?
 How about some beads remaining from a previous project?
 This necklace uses simple knotting and stringing techniques to make a multi-strand boho style necklace.
 So use up those beads, or pick up new supplies, and design your own.
 Happy Beading!